 Work behind the wood in any bar, lounge or club across the globe, and you can virtually guarantee you will see a line of opaque plastic containers in the fridge or chiller cabinet or sitting on the counter next to the soda gun: Store-n-Pours.

 These lifesavers are excellent for efficiently storing drink mixes, juices and pre-prepared beverages when the bar is closed and a boon for busy bar keeps during opening hours.
-When stored, they have an airtight screw lid, and when the bartender blasts out drinks to customers, the lid is swapped for a spout, making it simple to quickly pour the contents into a glass.
+When stored, they have an airtight screw lid, and when the bartender blasts out drinks to customers, the lid is swapped for a spout, making it simple to pour the contents into a glass quickly.

 A decent checklist for behind the bar and dispense will always contain sections for frequent cleaning of the Pour-n-Store containers and rotation/replacement of their contents, particularly the juice spouts, which should, ideally, be run through a dishwasher each day.
 This checklist should be signed off – daily – by the supervisor or bar manager.